Data Challenge Overview

 Judges

-The judging panel includes:
+The independent judging panel includes:

 • Patricia Bradford, PhD, Consultant and Owner of Antimicrobial Development Specialists LLC